badidrox/Youtube-Video-Downloader/README.md

 ### OS Support:
 Currently only supports Windows with all features with plan to to add other platforms in the future

+### Core Features:
+-Ability to automatically download a separate audio file and merge it with a video file in case the choosen resolution (480p for example) does not have audio channel included.
+-Supports Playlist downloading
+-Support download for both mp4 and webm file extensions.
+-Support resolutions from 144p to 2160p(4K).

 ## Instructions:
 ### How to Install:
 ##### Windows: